 Digestive Changes and Discomfort

-While the worst of the morning sickness was over, I still faced some digestive discomfort.
+While most of the signs of morning sickness were gone, I still faced some digestive discomfort.
 Heartburn and bloating became regular evening guests, especially after larger meals.

 My doctor explained that as the baby grows, it puts pressure on the digestive system, slowing things down.
 Here are some tips that helped me overcome this discomfort: